josefadamcik/josefadamcik.cz/_posts/2021-06-21-starwars-snowspeeder-bandai-model-kit-build.md

 {% responsive_image path: images/snowspeeder/PXL_20210514_121401146.jpg alt:"First coat with Vallejo light grey"  figcaption:"First coat with Vallejo light grey"%}

-Mixing much lighter shade of grey (Vallejo light grey and a lot of white) and airbrushing over was an easy fix and the variance in color of panels was preserved.
+Mixing a much lighter shade of grey (Vallejo light grey and a lot of white) and airbrushing over was an easy fix and the variance in the colour of panels was preserved.

 {% responsive_image path: images/snowspeeder/PXL_20210514_140657386.jpg alt:"Fixed with lighter over-coat."  figcaption:"Fixed with lighter over-coat."%}

 The kit contains decals for the stripes on the fuselage.
 They are dark grey and the same is the box art.
 I wanted to have something more visible so I mixed a red colour.
-I don't remember how, the basic colour was Vallejo red and I added a bit of others I had until I was happy.
+I don't remember how exactly.
+The basic colour was Vallejo red and I added bits of others I had until I was happy.

 Given how the model is designed I was able to paint some small pieces without masking and assembling them later.
-They are already from a plastic of a different colour (for the low effort variant of the build when someone doesn't want to paint it all).
+They are already from plastic of a different colour (for the low effort variant of the build when someone doesn't want to paint it all).

 {% responsive_image path: images/snowspeeder/PXL_20210515_144851847.jpg alt:"Painting the red stripes."  figcaption:"Painting the red stripes."%}

 Some masking was necessary for the rest but nothing difficult.
 Again a nice practice for me.
-I did manage to mess one detail up.
+I did manage to mess up one detail.
 You may notice already on the picture, but I haven't until I assembled the model.

 {% responsive_image path: images/snowspeeder/PXL_20210515_170027171.jpg alt:"Painted red stripes."  figcaption:"Painted red stripes."%}